-The Extension Reflection: This is another reflection for the end of a lesson.
+- The Extension Reflection: This is another reflection for the end of a lesson.
 Visible learning includes raising student awareness of motivation and emotional engagement.
 Ask your students to talk and then write about these questions.
 What is one part of this lesson you never hope to see again?
 What is one part of the learning that you would like to spend a day in class studying more about?
 How can this help you as a person?
-How can it help you in school or in your future?
+How can it help you in school or in the future?
 Why would you like to learn more about it?

 What are your students doing?
 Visible learning helps them take ownership of what they are doing – the task.
 It helps them “see” the learning inside of their class work.